Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: A modern duality

-Here the value of every mapping could be a set if the optimal solution is not unique corresponding to the fixed parametric vector.
-We refer to \cite{AF09,Roc14,RW09} for a detailed introduction to set-valued-mappings.
+Here the value of every mapping can be a set if the optimal solution is not unique corresponding to the fixed parametric vector.
+We refer to \cite{AF09,Roc14,RW09} for a detailed introduction, and to \cite{Ber971,Bor03,Hog73} for the applications in optimization.